LibraryCarpentry/lc-git/_episodes/01-what-is-git.md

 - "What is Github?"
 objectives:
 - "explain why version control is useful"
-- "explain the difference between git and GitHub"
+- "explain the difference between Git and GitHub"
 keypoints:
 - "Git and Github are not the same"
 ---